Check out the video: “The Braids”

 Geese: Regarding Canada geese, The Braids has a zillion!!!
 Nobody knows what a zillion is, but you get the point.
 I mean with The Braids, you’ve got geese “in the bag” (or should I say you will have).
 There are plenty of roosts up and down the river, huge too, but this one is Mondo!
 From one end to the other, and in all channels, there are geese swimming and resting every day and night once they arrive on to winter.
 Beyond this property also… upstream and down; the same.
 It is one gigantic roost!!!
 I have seen plenty of “plenty”, but this one is one of the most impressive!

 Deer: The North Platte River bottom has trophy-class whitetail… that’s known.
 And on The Braids, a hunter, having never hunted the area prior, took 2 very respectable whitetails in 2019… a mature buck measuring 161-5/8” (with a broken tine that might or might not have put him right at 170”)… and a nice deer that probably should have gone another year, but still measured 148”.
-And though cameras have not been run prior to this listing, I was able in January to capture a very interesting deer.
+And though cameras have not been run prior to this listing, I was able to capture a very interesting deer in Jan of 2020.
 Either injured, or an odd genetic, one side was kind of laid over, but the other was huge!
 If both sides were like the one, maybe 170s or even high 170s”?
+And we got another picture in Nov of 2021 (though it is terribly blurred, but can still tell).
 Point being, looks like there are good genetics.

-Pheasants: I know the area well, and the prominent game species its known for, but have only been on this particular property since the beginning of 2020.
-And I have been amazed at the number of pheasants!
-There are a lot!
+Pheasants: I know the area well, and the prominent game species it is known for, and though it isn’t pheasants, I have been amazed at the number of ringnecks on the Braids!
 Don’t get me wrong.
 You aren’t buying this place for the pheasants… alone.
 You do that in South Dakota.
 But one time I counted 13 roosters standing together and then kicked up more as I drove towards the river.
 Nearly every time I am on the property, I see at least some… often quite a few.
 Hard telling the actual amount, but by all indications, I would have no problem hunting some ringnecks on The Braids… if I owned it!
-They are a cool bonus indeed!
+A cool bonus indeed!

-All in all, if I were still aggressively identifying properties to own and develop for myself, this one is one that I would want… truly!
-It’s cool!
-It’s got its own thing – very open and something different from the others that I have loved for the opposite – not being so open!
-You could do a club, or keep it all to yourself, your family, or invite friends and business associates, and impress them all… as well as yourself… with a different place to hunt every day!
+Personally: I have developed a lot of properties for hunting.
+And all in all, if I were still aggressively identifying properties to own and develop for myself, this one is one that I would have already bought… truly!
+It’s very cool!
+It’s got its own thing – open and something different from others that I have loved perhaps for the opposite.
+This is a property you could do a hunting club, or keep it all to yourself, your family, or invite friends and business associates, and impress them all… as well as yourself… with a different place to hunt every day!
+Or you could certainly lease it for income.
 I love The Braids and will be excited to see who gets it.
 Fun to see if they take an already tremendous place, and do something even more interesting with it!
 I would!

 Irrigated: 284 Center Pivot Irrigated (currently in corn)